Selman Selmanagić: Biography

 In 1939, under unclear circumstances, Selmanagić abruptly returned to Berlin, contacting remaining Bauhaus & Rote Kapelle colleagues, and working for city cinemas.
 His short visit back home to Yugoslavia in 1941 left remarkable images of Srebrenica just before the second world war.
 After working as a freelancer for Egon Eiermann, he worked in the building department from 1939 to 1942 and then as a film architect at UFA until 1945.
 During these years he participated actively in the anti-fascist resistance struggle.

 As Soviets liberated Berlin and established East Germany, Selmanagić was appointed to prominent positions in GDR urban planning studios & academies.
 In addition to buildings and stadiums, Selmanagić designed iconic East German interiors, from sleek chairs to elegant store counters.

 Together with seven other architects, Selmanagić worked in Hans Scharoun's planning collective (Planungskollektiv) in charge for planning of all segments of reconstruction and development of the city in the period from 1945 to 1950.
-Among the buildings he worked upon are the Berlin Cathedral, Neue Wache, and Humbold University.
+Among the buildings he worked upon are the Berlin Cathedral, Neue Wache, and Humboldt University of Berlin.

 He later became responsible for cultural and recreational site planning at the city council of Greater Berlin.
 In this role, he was among other things responsible for the construction in 1950 of the Walter Ulbricht Stadium, the largest athletic and football stadium in the DDR.

 In parallel, he was from 1945 architect of the VEB German workshops Dresden-Hellerau.

 In 1950 he became German and thus received in 1967 the citizenship of the German Democratic Republic.

 From 1950 until his retirement, he was head of the Department of Architecture at the Kunsthochschule Berlin-Weißensee.
 Since 1951 he held a professorship for construction and interior design there.

 After retiring in 1970 he toured cities and universities; he was guest lecturer at the Technical University of Graz, where his former colleague from Bauhaus, Hubert Hoffmann (1904-2000) was also teaching.
 In 1973 he also lectured on the topic of "Architecture of Bauhaus" at the Faculty of Architecture, Construction and Geodesy (FAGG) in Ljubljana.